Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Introduction

 To maximize the performance gain of TTS, we pair \sys with a hybrid best-trajectory selection scheme.
 We combine (i) a learned verifier model that scores trajectories with (ii) model-free approaches that favor high-quality trajectories (\eg passing tests, trajectory steps).
 This hybrid selector improves sampling effectiveness and amplifies the gains from parallel rollouts.

 We empirically validate \sys across a diverse suite of models from different families and sizes (up to 106B parameters) on \verified~\citep{chowdhury2024swebenchverified} and \lite~\citep{jimenezswe}.
-Our approach achieves state-of-the-art results among open-weight models, with our 30B model ranking 1st on \lite and 4th on \verified (surpassed only by models over 350B which are 10x larger).
-Across all evaluations, \sys significantly outperforms standard DPO and KTO in the TTS setting, maintaining higher trajectory diversity which translates into larger performance gains from increased test-time compute.
-Our results confirm that the entropy-preserving term is critical to avoid diversity collapse, and our hybrid selector is more effective than model-only or model-free-only selection.
+Our approach achieves state-of-the-art results among open-weight models, with our 30B model ranking 1st on \lite and 4th on \verified (surpassed only by models over 350B, which are 10x larger).
+Across all evaluations, \sys significantly outperforms standard DPO and KTO in the TTS setting.
+We also empirically demonstrate that our method effectively prevents the diversity collapse of the policy during preference learning, maintaining higher trajectory diversity compared to baselines.
+These results confirm that the entropy-preserving term is critical for maximizing the returns of test-time compute.